GarethWoodman/GarethWoodman/README.md

 A mobile-first food discovery and journaling app built with React Native, Expo, TypeScript, and a custom API layer.
 Combines recipe search, pantry-based inspiration, and a personal meal diary so users can discover dishes, save ideas, and log both home-cooked meals and restaurant experiences in a clean iOS-style interface.

+I’m also using this project to deepen my understanding of AI and RAG-based systems, and to explore how they can be leveraged to deliver a more personalized user experience.
+Rather than relying solely on static API results, I’m experimenting with ways to tailor recipe recommendations and help users make smarter use of the ingredients already available in their pantry.

 **Key Features:**
 - Recipe search powered by Spoonacular
 - Personal food diary for home meals and restaurant visits